deeps-pixel/IT-3003---Student-Database-App-Mini-Project/README.md

 The database name is studentdb, and the table is students.

-User credentials (root / your_password) must match your MySQL setup.
+User credentials (root / admin) must match your MySQL setup.

 All database operations are handled via StudentDAO.java using JDBC.